-(2) An equivalent legal tool, if approved by the Town of Cumberland that provides permanent protection.
+(3) An equivalent legal tool, if approved by the Town that provides permanent protection such as a Home Owners' Association.

-The instrument of permanent protection must include clear restrictions on the use of open space and must include all restrictions contained in this ordinance, as well as any further restrictions the applicant chooses to place on the use of the open space.
+The instrument of permanent protection must include clear restrictions on the use of open space and must include all restrictions contained in this ordinance, as well as any further restrictions the Aapplicant chooses to place on the use of the open space.
+All legal instruments provided shall be subject to review by the Planning Board and the Town Attorney for compliance with the requirements of this Ordinance.
+In addition, the Applicant shall submit for review and approval all homeowners association documents, including a declaration of covenants and restrictions and a draft deed that incorporates the declaration of covenants and restrictions and includes a requirement for lot owner membership in the homeowners association.